Search

 The incredible kitchen is partially housed within a sliding glass doors that open it up to the living area or close it off for a cozier feel.
 Behind the sink, the walls are covered in a dark grey microcement which adds texture to the modern space.

-Caroline Williamson is Editor-in-Chief of Design Milk.
-She has a BFA in photography from SCAD and can usually be found searching for vintage wares, doing New York Times crossword puzzles in pen, or reworking playlists on Spotify.
+Caroline Williamson is the former Editor-in-Chief of Design Milk and a writer with a passion for modern design, architecture, and creative culture.
+She holds a BFA in photography from the Savannah College of Art and Design (SCAD) and can usually be found searching for vintage wares, solving New York Times crossword puzzles in pen, or curating Spotify playlists.